PyChina/weekly/content/Issue/issue-19.md

 - [Status of packaging in 3.3](http://mail.python.org/pipermail/python-dev/2012-June/120430.html) (python.org)

-Packaging is hard, and for this among other reasons, it looks like updated Python packaging won’t be making it into Python 3.3.
+Packaging is hard, and for this among other reasons, it looks like updated Python packaging won't be making it into Python 3.3.
 You can check out the mailing list thread by clicking the link for all the details.

 - [Release 0.1 of CFFI](http://morepypy.blogspot.ca/2012/06/release-01-of-cffi.html) (blogspot.ca)